phonaputer/introduction-to-go-training/README.md

 # Format source file
 go fmt ${PATH_TO_SOURCE_FILE}

-# Format all source files (run this in the project's root directory)
+# Format all source files (run this in the module's root directory)
 go fmt ./...

 # Verify that a source file compiles